Clotworthey History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Clotworthey has been recorded under many different variations, including Clatworthy, Cloteworthy, Clotworthy, Clatworth and others.

 Early Notables of the Clotworthey family (pre 1700)

 Notables of this surname at this time include: John Cloteworthy, a prominent 14th century landholder in Somerset; Sir Hugh Clotworthy (died 1630), High Sheriff of Antrim; and his son, John Clotworthy, 1st Viscount Massereene (died 1665), an Anglo-Irish politician.
+They were descended from the Devonshire family of that name.
+Sir John

-He was elected to the Irish House of Commons for County Antrim...
-Another 58 words (4 lines of text) are included under the topic Early Clotworthey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Clotworthey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clotworthey family to Ireland

 Some of the Clotworthey family moved to Ireland, but this topic is not covered in this excerpt.

 Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clotworthey family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Clotworthey or a variant listed above: Matthew Clatworthy, who sailed to Virginia in 1635 and Roger Clatworth sailed to Virginia in 1654.